New iPhone or iPod

 (Note: the device can be any compatible iPhone or iPod – for simplicity – we just say phone on this page)

-The LoopDocs page (Updating) has detailed information on updating your old phone and getting ready for your new phone.
+The LoopDocs page (Updating) has detailed information on getting ready to build the latest version of Loop, which probably requires update of macOS, Xcode and perhaps accepting a new agreement for your Apple ID as well as downloading a fresh copy of the code.
 You should always be prepared to start with a blank Loop app (save all your settings and be prepared to switch to a new pod before using the new phone).
-But most people find all their settings (and even the pod session / Medtronic pump info) transfer successfully using the steps in the updating instructions.
+But most people find all their settings (and even the pod session / Medtronic pump info) transfer successfully using the steps in on this page.

 WARNING: If you are using a different Apple Developer ID for this build, then your settings will not transfer and you will wind up with 2 Loop apps on your old phone.
-(You can switch to using the new app, and delete the old app before setting up a new phone, or do it just on the new phone)
+(You can switch to using the new app, and delete the old app on your old phone before setting up a new phone, or just start fresh on the new phone)

-Update your old phone first using Loopdocs (Updating)
+Update the Loop app on your old phone first using Loopdocs (Updating)

 - Why should I do this?